PlusHaze/TrayNotification/README.md

 ___

-### Using different animation and notification types
+### Using different animations and notifications

 <p align="center">
-You can also customize the notification and animation type individually.
+You can also individually customize notifications and animations.
 <br>
-For example, a <em>NOTICE</em> notification with a fading animation:
+Using a notice notification with a fading animation, for example:
 </p>

 ```java